Max17777/onlybundlr/README.md

 You may notice missing from the list of hooks is a hook used to determine the active profile.
 This is because the active profile will be retrieved at the page level and then passed into the `EditProfileDetails` component.

 Let's look at the two hooks used to update profile information.
-The first `useUpdateProfileDetails`, returns a function pointer we alias to `update` that is called to update that profile, the second, returns a function pointer we alias to `updateFollowPolicy` we use to set the follow policy.
+The first `useUpdateProfileDetails`, returns a function pointer we alias to `update` that is called to update that profile.
+The second returns a function pointer we alias to `updateFollowPolicy` we use to set the follow policy.

 ```js
 const {